GaryAB/Solax-Power-Meter/Manual/Using the Control Panel.md

 The first switch at the top turns on and off the Solcast function, which uses a prediction of the next day’s solar yield to decide how much to preload the battery overnight and how soon to start using the battery to feed the house (read Solcast instructions).
 When the switch is on (to the right and Green) the script will download the Solcast prediction for tomorrow’s solar yield each evening at 9 pm.
 The next two switches control whether the Solcast module should directly control the overnight precharge and the delay before the battery is used the next day.
-If **Set Preload** is turned off (left – White), then the app will simply display the recommended preload but not change any settings.
+If **Set Preload** is turned off (left – White), then the app will simply display the recommended preload but not change the setting.
 If **Discharge Delay** is on (Blue), the app will also set the time that the battery will begin to be used the next day.
-The two remaining switches are for people who are receiving their grid power from Octopus Electricity.
+The three remaining switches are for people who are receiving their grid power from Octopus Electricity.
 Read the Octopus instructions for further information.
 To toggle a switch, simply touch it with your mouse pointer or finger if using a touch screen.

 The top row of buttons controls the charging of the battery from the power grid.